 During WW2, this flourishing Jewish community was forced into hiding.
 Many Jews fled, and many others were hidden by non-Jewish farmers in the surrounding region who still held their Jewish neighbors in high regard.

-Today, though the Jewish population is minuscule, signs of their influence on daily life in Pitigliano remain everywhere, and represent one of the main touristic attraction, and the highlight of our Pitignano Jewish Heritage Tour.
+Today, though the Jewish population is minuscule, signs of their influence on daily life in Pitigliano remain everywhere, and represent one of the main touristic attraction, and the highlight of our Pitigliano Jewish Heritage Tour.

 Last but not least, there are Pitigliano’s culinary delights!
 According to a legend, the curved biscuits called “Sfratti" actually have a Jewish (and quite ironic) origin: their form apparently emulates the curved sticks used by the police to knock on the doors of the Jewish citizens and force them into the ghetto.
 The best place to taste these delicious biscuits made of nuts, honey, nutmeg and orange peel is the “Forno del Ghetto”, near the synagogue.
 To drink?
 A glass of Bianco di Pitigliano of course, a distinguished white wine unique to the region.

-Our Milk & Honey guides look forward to helping you make the most of your time in Pitigliano!
+Our Milk & Honey Tours guides look forward to helping you make the most of your time in Pitigliano!